gut-puncture/chrono-ai/cursor_context/context.md

 This was solved.

 Current state:
 - when the status of a task is update on the UI, it is not updated in the heroku db.
 We tried to do this using a cron job that runs more than once per day, but since free vercel users cannot run cron jobs more than once a day, the deployment failed.
 We added server side polling to update the tasks but the same cron job error is still showing.
+The error was showing due to us fetching emails from gmail every 15 minutes. we pushed that to client side but that resulted in a small error in deployment.
+We're getting a bunch of errors now trying to get the changes deployed.